mastodon/documentation/Contributing-to-Mastodon/Translating.md

    For instance `simple_form.en.yml` becomes `simple_form.es.yml` in the Spanish translation, and `simple_form.zh-HK.yml` in Traditional Chinese (HK) translation.

-2. Also replace the language code in the first lines of all the files, and the last line of the `.jsx` file.
+2. Also replace the language code in the first lines of all the files, and the last line of the `.js` file.

 3. Translate the right-side values from English to your language.
 Keep the indentation and punctuation.